The Greatest Commandment (Mt: 22:34-40)

-The Rabbis had 613 commandments, and a common question was, “Which is the greatest?”
-The Pharisees approach Jesus in a hostile way, testing him because he claimed the power to interpret and even to change laws.
+The rabbis had 613 commandments.
+Therefore, to ask what commandment is the greatest was a usual question.
+However, the Pharisees approach Jesus in a hostile way, hoping to discredit him because he claimed the power to interpret and even to change laws.

-The Pharisees, seeing that Jesus had silenced the Sadducees, came to him.
-A scholar of the law tested him by asking “Teacher, which commandment in the law is the greatest?”
+The Pharisees, seeing that Jesus had silenced the Sadducees, assembled in a body, and one of them, a scholar of the law tested him by asking “Teacher, which commandment in the law is the greatest?”

 Thoughts: (Read all.
 Ponder the ones that attract you.)

-- Their question is a good one and Jesus has the perfect answer.
+- The question is a good one and Jesus has the perfect answer.

-- Remember these words, and write them on your heart.
+- The disciple must remember these words, and write them on his heart.

 Affections: (When one touches your heart, use your own words.)

-- O Jesus, I surrender my heart, my will, my affections, my desires.
+- Jesus, I surrender my heart, my will, my affections, my desires.

-- My eternity will be love!
-I must begin now.
+- Jesus, my eternity will be love!
+I will begin now.